nickmoreton/poetry-docker/README.md

 ## Add an existing app:

-    alter docker file PYSETUP_PATH and VENV_PATH to suite the app root alter POETRY_VERSION and NODE_VERSION to suit
+    alter docker file PYSETUP_PATH and VENV_PATH to suit the app root alter POETRY_VERSION and NODE_VERSION to suit

 ## Postgres is available